PanosEconomou/notes/Defects/Twisting.md

 Ok enough with wishy washy stuff.
 Time to do a detailed, rigorous example of a nice CFT.
 The one for a free fermion.
 As we have motivated above, we want to consider a free fermion living on a circle.
 This introduces the first subtlety.
 While on a line, there is only one way to write down a fermion (principal bundles on $\mathbb{R}^n$ are all trivial) on the circle there are more!
 So before we even start with a quantization procedure let's first examine the classical physics of a fermion on a circle.

+> **Note:** This section (except the last subsection) is not strictly needed in order to understand how to obtain a Hilbert space from a path integral in general.
+Its purpose is to define the simplest path integral that we know of so it dives into the nuances of fermionic path integrals and spin structures.
+With a working knowledge of the Majorana path integral quantization in 2D this section can be skipped.
+It is still fun and satisfying to work out a full description of a QFT.
+We don't often have the luxury of working with one.

 ## Spinors in 2D

 What we want to build up to is a path integral prescription that we are able to define on any $2$ dimensional Riemannian manifold.
 One subtlety that we have to consider is that there might be multiple inequivalent ways to define a spinor (and by extension a fermion) on different manifolds.
 We need to find a way to take them into account.